|Program Advisor:||Marcia Henisz|

-Architecture & Interiors Intensive Course Abroad in FlorenceThe Architecture Program's exciting Intensive Course Abroad in Florence will take place in the break periond between the Summer and Fall terms (ARCH 499, Section 001 or 002), in September, 2014.
+Architecture & Interiors Intensive Course Abroad in FlorenceThe Architecture and Interior Program's exciting Intensive Course Abroad in Florence will take place in the break period between the Summer and Fall terms (ARCH 499, Section 001 or 002), in September, 2016.
 Prior to the tour, introductory lectures and readings in Philadelphia will acquaint students with the history, arts and architecture in Florence and surrounding areas.
-The study tour includes ten days of intensive touring in Florence and one free weekend where students can explore recommended sites around Florence or visit other Italian cities.
+The study tour includes thirteen days of intensive touring in Florence and one free day where students can explore recommended sites around Florence or visit other Italian cities.
 The group will visit numerous museums, gardens, and historic and contemporary sites and will complete sketches in many locations.

-When: The course is scheduled during summer term 2014.
+When: The course will have several preparatory sessions during the summer term.
 On-campus class sessions will be announced with exact dates to follow.
-The dates in Florence will be September 6-18th.
+The dates in Florence will be September 3-17th.

 Instructors: Professors Rachel Schade (email@example.com) and Simon Tickell (firstname.lastname@example.org).

-Accomodations in Florence: Participants will be staying at the Foresteria Valdese Firenze in triple occupancy rooms and will have breakfasts and several dinners at the Guest House.
+Accommodations in Florence: Participants will be staying at the Foresteria Valdese Firenze in triple occupancy rooms and will have breakfasts and one dinner at the Guest House.
 The cost of accommodation is included in the Program Fee.

 Anticipated Program Itinerary

-Saturday, September 6: Arrival in Florence, Welcome Dinner at Forresteria Valdese
+Saturday, September 3: Arrival in Florence: Orientation Meeting and Walk; Welcome Dinner at Forresteria Valdese

-Sunday, September 7: AM: Visit to Fiesole including Tour of the Archelogical Museum
+Sunday, September 4: Visit to Fiesole including Tour of the Archeological Museum

 PM: Walk back to Florence via I Tatti